 Infer the intended effects of the author’s word choices and narrative techniques

-Apply knowledge of literary devices including imagery and theme
+Apply knowledge of literary devices including dramatic irony, foreshadowing, situational irony, and symbolism

-Support claims and inferences with sound reasoning and relevant textual evidence
+Support claims and inferences with sound reasoning and relevant evidence

-Support vocabulary development and enhance reading comprehension with this set of games and activities to complement chapters 10 and 11 of To Kill a Mockingbird by Harper Lee.
-A crossword puzzle, word search activity, vocabulary application worksheet, and answer keys are provided.
+Support vocabulary development and enhance reading comprehension with this set of games and activities to complement Shirley Jackson’s short story titled “Charles.”
+A crossword puzzle, a word search activity, a vocabulary application worksheet, the public domain narrative, and answer keys are provided.
 Materials are delivered in Word Document and PDF formats.

 By engaging with these activities, students will: